-- There are too many police officers patrolling East Austin; particularly, too many undercover cops.
-APD needs more identified officers in East Austin and need to get rid of undercover police officers and cars. - Staff Representation- more qualified female police officers are needed.
-There also needs to be more African American and Latino cops, especially in schools. - Racial Profiling there should be a policy on the negative impacts of racial profiling that all cops know about; this policy should be cited in their policies and procedures handbook.
+- There are too many police officers patrolling East Austin, particularly, too many undercover cops and unidentified police vehicles.
+There needs to be more police identification in East Austin. - Staff Representation-There needs to be more qualified female police offices and officers of color in the school system. - Racial Profiling there should be a policy on the negative impacts of racial profiling that all cops know about; this policy should be cited in their policies and procedures handbook.
 There should be more training for cops who have a record of racial profiling cases.
 These officers should be reprimanded for racial discrimination.